-Sustainable growth and creation of long-term value to all our stakeholders have always been SIF's goals.
-With the direct economic value created, we ensure that they are appropriately distributed to our employees, our service providers and to the government via income tax and indirect taxes.
+Sustainable growth and creation of long-term value to all our stakeholders have always been the Group's goals.
+We recognise that creating long-term economic value requires satisfying expectations of all stakeholders and attaining our ESG values.
+We ensure that the economic values created are appropriately distributed to our shareholders, our employees, our service providers and the government.